danishmalik99/ranaconcretesystem/README.md

 2. Use a production WSGI server like Gunicorn
 3. Set strong `SESSION_SECRET`
 4. Use environment variables for sensitive data
-5. Configure PostgreSQL for production
+5. Consider upgrading to PostgreSQL for production if needed

 ## Built With